The aim of this article is to help troubleshoot read-only documents that do not allow you to enable editing.

 Further information can be found here in Microsoft Support.

-Deleting Temporary Files
+Deleting Temporary Files (Optional)

 Regularly deleting temporary files is recommended to speed up your device, free up space, as well as reduce the risk of errors, bugs, and crashes.
 In other words, low disk space reduces device performance.

-Here is how to quickly delete temporary files.
 Please bear in mind that these steps may be different depending on the release installed on your device.

 - Click on Settings > System > Storage, under the Local Disk section, view theTemporary Files / OR Press Window key, write “%temp%” and select OK